ariugwu/mudz/README.md

 # mudz
-Game we're making with the skills we cover in the live stream.
+Game we're making with the skills we cover in the live stream (http://www.twitch.tv/ariugwu).
 Text adventure.
 Zombie survival.
+Tribute to MajorMud.

 ## Milestones
 _I'll do my best to mark which commits line up with which code katas (from the twitch sessions)._